mimblewimble/grin-rfcs/text/0022-pibd-deployment.md

 1. Begin with a list of all known peers
 1. Filter this list to only include peers advertising the maximum known difficulty on the network
 1. Further filter this list to only include peers advertising the [PIBD_HIST_1](#capabilities-flag) flag
+1. Filter this list to exclude peers that have not responded to segment requests recently
 1. Select a peer at random from the remaining list of peers

 For the deployment period between [the initial rollout of PIBD and the retirement of the `txhashset.zip` sync method](#rollout-timing), nodes should abort the PIBD process and fall back to the `txhashset.zip` method of syncing if the following are true: